Enhancing trust in high-ticket e-commerce with AR experiences

 User Frustrations

-• Worrying about the sofa being too big or small incase he has to change houses • Sofa's covers getting dirty as he has two children and a pet dog • Sofa's colours not fitting in with the new space
+• Worrying about the sofa being too big or small incase he has to change houses • Sofa's colours not fitting in with the new space's style

 CONTENT & COPY TESTING